openssh-rust/openssh-sftp-client/README.md

 On the first test, run the following commands:

 ```
-cd /path/to/this/repo

-# Clone all submodules
-git submodule update --init --depth 1 --recursive

-cd static-openssh-sftp-server
-./compile-static.sh
+/path/to/this/repo/compile-static-sftp-server.sh
 ```

-These commands only need to run once.
+It only need to run once.

 Afterwards, you can run `cargo test` directly.